 How do you assess the difference you are making?

 We measure financial and social performance, using both quantitative and qualitative indicators.
-Financial indicators and outputs are of course much easier to track; we measure number of clients, number and value of loans made (cumulatively and the current portfolio), value of savings, portfolio at risk, repayment rates, average loan sizes and operational sustainability, to name a few.
+Financial indicators and outputs are of course much easier to track; we measure a number of clients, number and value of loans made (cumulatively and the current portfolio), the value of savings, portfolio at risk, repayment rates, average loan sizes and operational sustainability, to name a few.
 We also receive regular income and expenditure statements from our partners.
 These chart the success of our partners themselves, as microfinance institutions.

 Our real objective is to make a difference to our clients, the people who use our services.
-Of course we need to make sure we work with strong partners so that our partners can serve the clients well; that's why we track the performance of our partners carefully and regularly.
+Of course, we need to make sure we work with strong partners so that our partners can serve the clients well; that's why we track the performance of our partners carefully and regularly.
 But local Boards of trustees and directors in the countries themselves take responsibility for the growth of our local partners as institutions too, so we are increasingly focusing on measuring the difference we are making to the lives of our clients.
 The buzzword in the microfinance sector for this is social performance management - measuring how far we are meeting our social mission, to fight poverty and transform lives.

 It's difficult to assess how far our work is transforming lives but we have recently introduced the Progress out of Poverty Index (PPI) which should help us assess more objectively